zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/script-expressions.md

 The **CodingSeb.ExpressionEvaluator** gives you the ability to dynamically build C# script into a string, and evaluate it all inside your program by using the `ScriptEvaluate` method.

-The following example evaluates the script which contains multiple `if` and `elseif` statements.
+The following example evaluates the script, which contains multiple `if` and `elseif` statements.

 ```csharp
 public static void Example1()